vprusso/qustop/docs/getting_started.md

 The `pytest` module is used for testing.
 In order to run and `pytest`, you will need to ensure it is installed on your machine.
 Consult the [pytest](https://docs.pytest.org/en/latest/) website for more information.
-To run the suite of tests for `toqito`, run the following command in the root directory of this project:
+To run the suite of tests for `qustop`, run the following command in the root directory of this project:

 ```